 Retail and corporate savings products have been the core part of the Group's funding strategy over the years and will continue to be the dominant source of funding for the balance sheet.
-This strategy is confirmed by a growing share of stable customer deposits contributing more than 60% of total balance sheet funding, with retail deposits representing the most important pillar.
+This strategy is confirmed by a share of stable customer deposits contributing more than 60% of total balance sheet funding, with retail deposits representing the most important pillar.

 The stable deposit base is supplemented with a diversified strategy of wholesale funding.
-The funding instruments comprise both unsecured bonds as well as bonds secured by mortgages (covered bonds and RMBS) and public sector collateral.
+The funding instruments comprise both unsecured bonds as well as bonds secured by mortgages (covered bonds) and public sector collateral.

-In addition to the stable deposit base, in the course of 2021 the Bank successfully placed € 1,500 million in mortgage covered bonds (March: € 500 million; May: € 500 million; September: € 500 million - Green Covered Bond), which again proved BAWAG Group's good capital market access and the positive perception among investors.
+In addition to the stable deposit base, in the course of 2022 the Bank successfully placed € 4,000 million in mortgage covered bonds (January: € 500 million; April, June and November: € 750 million; August: € 1,250 million) and CHF 300 million in green senior preferred bonds, which again proved BAWAG Group's good capital market access and the positive perception among investors.
 The maintenance of a robust liquidity and funding position is considered to be a core element of the successful implementation of the overall business strategy.

 BAWAG Group has implemented a liquidity risk limit framework covering the relevant time horizons from short to long term as well as comprehensive stress testing procedures to measure potential liquidity risks and to ensure liquidity adequacy even in adverse scenarios.
-These stress analyses are based either on empirically available data, hypothetical but plausible stress scenarios, or forward-looking information derived from business forecasts.
+These stress analyses are based either on empirically available data, hypothetical but plausible stress scenarios or forward-looking information derived from business forecasts.
 The liquidity stress testing is designed to identify and address the key vulnerabilities of the Group towards contingent liquidity risks and to determine the size of its liquidity buffer and counterbalancing capacity needs beyond the regulatory minimum standards.